xsj3n/Automated-Elk-Server/README.md

 - Both the Web-1 and Web-2 machine send system metric information such as CPU usages and things of the like with Metricbeat.
 - Additonally, whatever system logs are produced on the web servers will be collected with the system Filebeat module.

+Configuring the configuration files
+  - The configuration file for filebeat should be editied on line 1106 to include the IP of the ELK machine, do the same on line 1806
+  - The Metricbeat configuration file contains lines with IPs that need to be changed to the IP of the ELK machine.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: